-This DIY Drill Press Stand has tons of storage for bits and other essentials.
+Building a DIY Drill Press Stand give great storage for bits and other essentials.
 I’ve been using a little baby drill press for about a decade and I’ve outgrown it’s capacity.
 So when I got a new 12” drill press from JET Power Tools, the sponsor of this build, I knew it was time to upgrade my drill press stand as well to match the rest of my shop furniture.

-The drill press cabinet has five drawers to hold all your woodworking accessories for the drill press like bits, clamps, vises, etc. It is 15” wide, 24” deep and 34-1/2” tall with castors.
-The drill press stand is made from just 1 sheet of ¾” plywood, just over a half sheet of ¼” plywood and a little hardwood.
+The drill press cabinet has five drawers to hold all your woodworking accessories for the drill press.
+It is 15” wide, 24” deep and 34-1/2” tall with castors.
+The drill press stand is made from just 1 sheet of ¾” plywood with a little ¼” plywood and hardwood.
 If you want to build your own click here to get the DIY Drill Press Stand plans.

 How to Build a DIY Drill Press Stand